Facts & figures

 Sydney Law School is part of a highly regarded group of law schools worldwide including Harvard, Oxford, Cambridge, Peking and Tsinghua.
 These international links provide unique opportunities to gain international experience.

-Sydney Law School is one of the world’s leading law schools, with a ranking of 12 in the 2019 QS World Universities Rankings for the discipline of law.
+Sydney Law School is one of the world’s leading law schools, with a ranking of 16th in the world in the 2022 QS World Universities Rankings for the discipline of law.

 Forge alliances and develop networks with colleagues and friends to the benefit of your future career advancement through our student-led organisations such as the Sydney University Law Society (SULS).

 Investigate a legal dilemma in a competitive, team environment and participate in mooting opportunities such as the Jessup International Law Moot Court competition or join the many social or interest clubs and societies on campus.

 We offer a number of scholarships available specifically for law students.
 These are designed to recognise potential, assist those in need, reward high achievement, and support your future success.